Lynk SQL

 | `JOIN <entity> ON <expr>` | No relationship matches, you need extra predicates beyond the relationship's keys, or you're joining a CTE or subquery (where relationships don't apply). |

-The two `USING` forms are distinguished by the argument: a **single-quoted string literal** names a relationship from `entities_relationships.yml`; an **unquoted identifier** names a common column.
+The two `USING` forms are distinguished by the argument: a **single-quoted string literal** names a relationship `join_name` from `schema.yml`; an **unquoted identifier** names a common column.

 ### Default join — no `ON`, no `USING`

-When two entities have a single join defined in `entities_relationships.yml` (or one of multiple is marked `default: true`), join them by name alone.
-The engine fills in the `ON` clause from the default relationship.
+When two entities have a single relationship defined (or one of several is marked `default: true`), join them by name alone.
+The engine fills in the `ON` clause from that relationship.

 ```sql